Islandora/Crayfish/README.md

 ## Security

-Crayfish microservices use JWTs to handle authentication like the rest of the Islandora CLAW.
+Crayfish microservices use JWTs to handle authentication like the rest of the Islandora 8.
 It is disabled by default.
 To enable, set `security enabled` to `true` in `cfg/cfg.php` for any microservice.
 You can also set the path to an xml configuration file for security a la [Syn][9] with the `security config` parameter.